Deathspike/gaikan/README.md

 	* cache: Indicates whether compiled templates are cached (Default: true).
 	* directory: The direction from which templates are searched (Default: views).
 	* extension: The default extension of a template (Default: html).
+	* layout: The layout used for each render, containing a 'content' partial (Default: null).

 ## Express